SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 ## So?

-WANNs make models interpretable, as their solutions or logic is
+WANNs make models more interpretable, as their solutions or logic is encoded directly into their structure.

+More general, and deals better with varrieing inputs.